-As we know how to construct {\LMVB s} from metric spectral triples, it is only natural to apply the metrical propinquity to them, as defined in \cite{Latremoliere18d}.
-We will review the construction of the modular and metrical propinquity in the next section, and we refer to \cite{Latremoliere18d} for details.
+As we know how to construct {\LMVB s} from metric spectral triples, it is only natural to apply the metrical propinquity to them, as introduced in \cite{Latremoliere18d} (with the minor adjustments below).
+We now review the construction of the modular and metrical propinquity, and we refer to \cite{Latremoliere18d} for details; we will only indicate where we make minor changes to deal with the changes from left to right modules.
 We do recall from \cite{Latremoliere16c,Latremoliere18d} the notions of module morphisms and modular quantum isometry which we will now use.